raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 76. Why do you need certificates in Kubernetes, anyway?

+     Answer:   certificates help to ensure the security and integrity of the Kubernetes cluster and the data it contains.
+     To provide secure communication between different components in the cluster.
+     They ensure that only authorized entities can access sensitive information or perform certain actions within the cluster.
+     Certificates are used for authentication and authorization of users and applications that interact with the Kubernetes API server.

-     Answer: For one thing, the API server won't talk to you , if you don't have a signed client certificate.
+     For one thing, the API server won't talk to you , if you don't have a signed client certificate.
 So, any client who wants to do ANYTHING with the API server (e.g. even kubectl) better have a signed certificate!

      Please read:  https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/